Advice

 There are a few options - you could take cash in hand when the buyer collects the car, use a bank transfer for a quick and immediate payment, accept a cheque or use an escrow that could take care of receiving money for you.
 Here are the pros and cons of each method of receiving payment for your car:

-Buyers paying for a car through online bank transfers is one of the better ways to get paid.
+Bank transfers are one of the most secure and efficient payment methods.
 Bank transfers can be done quickly via the ‘Faster Payments’ or CHAPS (Clearance House Automated Payment System).

 3. Cheque or banker’s draft

-An escrow service is a trusted third-party that acts as a mediator between the car buyer and seller by holding and distributing money.
+An escrow service is a trusted third-party that acts as a mediator and holds funds until both buyer and seller are satisfied with the transaction.

 If you think you’ve been targeted by a fraudster, contact Auto Trader immediately by emailing scam@autotrader.co.uk or calling 0330 303 9001.